Samerhajj/Course-Summary/Lecture 6/Lecture 6.md

 Priority queuing helps to provide a more predictable and consistent network performance for time-sensitive applications, and can also help to improve the overall efficiency of the network by reducing the impact of congestion on high priority traffic.

+Advantages of Packet Queuing (PQ):

+1. Improved bandwidth utilization: PQ allows multiple packets to be sent at once, improving overall bandwidth utilization.

+2. Prioritization: Packet Queuing allows for prioritization of different types of network traffic.
+For example, real-time applications like video and voice calls can be given higher priority than less time-sensitive data like file downloads.

+3. Fairness: PQ algorithms ensure that bandwidth is distributed fairly among all users, even if some users are transmitting more data than others.

+Disadvantages of Packet Queuing:

+1. Increased overhead: Packet Queuing requires additional processing power, memory, and storage to implement.

+2. Complexity: Packet Queuing algorithms can be complex and difficult to implement.

+3. Latency: PQ algorithms can add additional latency to network traffic, which can be problematic for real-time applications.

+4. Inefficient use of bandwidth: PQ algorithms can result in inefficient use of bandwidth if they are not properly configured, leading to reduced overall performance.
 ---
 ## Some examples for queuing types
 ![Alt text](IMAGES/Pasted%20image%2020230204152446.png)